StrawChannel95/apocalyptic-wonderland.github.io/README.md

 A: Missing assets are caused by having an incorrect TTW setup.
 See the [Installing TTW](#installing-ttw) section.

-Q: I get this weird message in game about a script overwrite?
+Q: I get this weird message in-game about a script overwrite?

 A: You need to make sure YUPTTW is enabled in MO2 and directly underneath the main ESMS in the plugin load order, as shown in the instructions.